 Just after midday, we will stop and have lunch near Omaha Beach.

 Lunch will consist of a main dish and desert.
 Before we leave the terminal, we will pre-order lunch so we do not waste time.
 Once we arrive at the restaurant, the food will be freshly prepared and ready for us.

 29th and 1st InfantryOmaha Beach

 The US 1st Infantry and 29th Infantry Divisions, as well as elements of the US Army Rangers were tasked with opening up 5 exit points to start the movement inland.
 Supported with incredible air and sea pre-bombardment, Allied planners expected to be moving off the beach area within 2 hours.
 Sadly, this was not the case and this is why many documentaries and movies have been made about this location.
 When you hear the stories from your guide, you will understand why this beach is known as, "Bloody Omaha".

-We will drop you back off at the cruise terminal in good time to rejoin your ship.
+We will finish the tour at the same location as we started in good time to board your ship.